ampletorque/epicodus_code_review_salon_5_8/README.md

     $ psql

-end at the interface, the following commands:
+and at the interface, the following commands:

     CREATE DATABASE hair_salon;
     \c hair_salon